cyberis/asteroids-boot-dev/README.md

  - Add a shield power-up
  - Add bombs that can be dropped

-And here are evem more to make it like the classical game
+And here are evem more to make it like the classical game:
  - Add pew pew sounds
  - Make the shots much smaller
  - Add flying saucers that also shoot